-With the introduction of digitalisation in agri-food, farmers too are sharing their localised, personal and transaction data for the sake of receiving support or access to services.
+Why we at Fairfood are writing about this topic, you ask?
+Well, with the introduction of digitalisation in agri-food, farmers too are sharing their localised, personal and transaction data for the sake of receiving support or access to services.
 The development of digital innovations in agriculture is phenomenal.
 According to CTA’s Digitalisation of African Agriculture Report 2018-2019, at the moment over 13 percent of smallholder farmers in Sub-Saharan Africa is connected to smart agri-solutions.
 This number is only expected to increase as smartphone ownership in Sub-Saharan Africa is expected to grow from 25 percent to 50-80 percent by 2030.

-Most smallholder farmers are not aware of the risk of data sharing and the implications it has for their privacy, making them an easy target for exploitation by big tech.
+Just like you, most smallholder farmers are not aware of the risk of data sharing and the implications it has for their privacy, making them an easy target for exploitation by big tech.
 One could argue that most smallholder farmers have other priorities than data ownership, which should be addressed first.
 This is true, however, if we are going to connect farmers to smart agri-systems, we should make sure these platforms are fair from the beginning, meaning the value of the data and attention generated by farmers on the platform stays in the hands of the farmer so they don’t get locked up into systems that don’t fully benefit them.

 New encryption technologies like blockchain and decentralised file storage allow for increasingly better data ownership and monetisation.
-They allow users to make use of and interact with platforms, without giving away their data, and even go as far as to let users put a price tag on their data and their attention when interacting with platforms.
+They allow users to make use of and interact with platforms without giving away their data, and even go as far as to let users put a price tag on their data and their attention when interacting with platforms.

-One good example is Indonesian data company HARA, which allows smallholder farmers to monetise their data by connecting data creators, data verifiers, data buyers and value adding services on a decentralised data exchange platform.
+One good example is the Indonesian data company HARA, which allows smallholder farmers to monetise their data by connecting data creators, data verifiers, data buyers and value adding services on a decentralised data exchange platform.
 HARA created a mobile app that assists smallholder farmers by offering advice in the most effective way to grow their crops.
 In the app, farmers can provide specific information about their farming practices including irrigation systems, pesticide and land use, and crop output.
 Third party data verifiers can confirm this data to ensure its value and integrity.
 The platform automatically rewards farmers and data verifiers for their work in cryptocurrencies, which they can exchange for cash at their local kiosk.
 According to CEO Regi Wagyu, HARA has already collected data from 27,000 rice and corn farmers in East Java.
 They plan to expand to the central and western part of the island.